thomas-melville/myNotes/General/Career_Development/Python/6_types.md

 ### dictionaries

 similar to json
-It is a has table
+It is a hash table

 ```python
 student = {